The Egg Man

 At two o'clock, the old man looked down at me and asked, "Say, Bub, did you come down here on your own today, or did your mother send you?"

-Panic spread across my face.
+My face filled with panic.
 "Oh, no!
-My Mom sent me down to pick up two dozen eggs for breakfast!"
+Mom sent me down to pick up two dozen eggs for breakfast!"

-I ran all the way home, as though getting there five minutes sooner could atone for being five hours late.
-Stumbling in the back door, I caught sight of my mother, still in front of the stove.
+I ran all the way home, as though arriving five minutes sooner could atone for being five hours late.
+Barging in through the back door, I stopped short.
+My mother still stood in front of the stove.
 With breakfast long past, she now worked on dinner.

 As soon as she saw me, she launched in.
 "Where have you been?
 What were you doing all this time?
 I needed those eggs hours ago!
 Thanks to you, the rest of us didn't have any eggs with our breakfast."